 Totnes and Dartmouth are connect by the number 92 bus, so that’s easy.
 Be wary of Sundays though, as there are maybe 3 buses in the whole day.
 There is also a boat you can get between the two however, it doesn’t run daily and only goes a couple of times a day.

-Totnes is also on the Great Western Railway line, so it’s pretty easy to get to if you are not staying in the area.
+Totnes is on the Great Western Railway line, so it’s pretty easy to get to if you are not staying in the area.

 What amenities are there along the Dart Valley Trail?

-Totnes to Ashprington and Dittisham walk:
+Amenities along the Totnes to Ashprington and Dittisham section:

 - In Totnes I recommend fuelling up at the Curator coffee shop.
 It’s located at the bottom of the high street, opposite the bridge.
 They have the best coffee, a selection of cakes and some yummy food.
 My recommendation is the cappuccino with chocolate shavings.